Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Introduction

 \section{Introduction}

 Chain-of-thought (CoT) reasoning has proven to be a powerful technique for improving the performance of Large Language Models (LLMs) on complex tasks~\citep{wei2022chain}.
-When tasks are sufficiently complex, CoT can be used for monitoring model behavior~\citep{cot-monitors-2025}.
-However, there is ample evidence that \emph{models can be influenced by artificial or natural biases} that affect their CoT and responses.
+When tasks are sufficiently complex, recent work argues that the CoT is necessary to the model's decision process, supporting its use for behavioral monitoring~\citep{cot-monitors-2025}.
+However, even when the CoT is necessary for solving a task, it need not contain \emph{all} the information the model uses to reach its answer.
+Moreover, there is increasingly ample evidence that \emph{models can be influenced by artificial or natural biases} that affect their CoT and responses.
 These biases influence the CoT in subtle ways, sometimes leading to conditional arguments or fact manipulation to nudge answers toward preferred outcomes~\citep{cot-wild-2025, llm-fairness-2025}.
 This undermines the reliability of CoT for monitoring purposes and raises concerns about whether the stated reasoning faithfully represents the actual decision-making process.

 A key challenge is that biases often operate implicitly.
 Models may make decisions based on concepts that are never cited as justification in their responses, making traditional CoT-based monitoring insufficient.
 We call these \textbf{unverbalized biases}: decision factors that systematically influence the model's outputs but are not cited as justification in its CoT.
-This constitutes a form of \emph{unfaithful} reasoning, where the CoT fails to reflect how the model actually arrives at its conclusions~\citep{turpin2024language, lanham2023measuring, cot-wild-2025, reasoning-faithful-2025, faithfulness-tests-2023, probabilities-matter-2024}.
+This constitutes a form of \emph{unfaithful} reasoning, where the CoT fails to reflect how the model actually arrives at its conclusions~\citep{turpin2024language, lanham2023measuring, cot-wild-2025, reasoning-faithful-2025, faithfulness-tests-2023, probabilities-matter-2024, siegel2025verbositytradeoffsimpactscale}.
 For instance, a model might exhibit demographic biases in hiring decisions based on subtle contextual cues without ever citing those attributes as reasons for its decision~\citep{llm-fairness-2025}.

 Importantly, throughout this work, we use \emph{bias} in a descriptive sense: a \emph{systematic} decision shift caused by the presence or absence of specific attributes in the input.
 This notion is different from \emph{normative} (sociological) bias, i.e., unfairness or discrimination~\citep{blodgett2020language}.
 Accordingly, we use ``bias'' as shorthand for systematic ``preferences'' or ``aversions'' in the models.
 Whether a detected factor is normatively inappropriate for a given task is context-dependent and may require downstream audit.